SimonEnsemble/PoreMatMod.jl/docs/src/manual/find.md

 pruning further reduces the search space by comparing the immediate neighborhoods of potentially-corresponding nodes.

-`MOFun` augments Ullmann's algorithm to include the requirement that potentially- corresponding nodes be of the same atomic species, as required by the chemical structure application.
+`PoreMatMod` augments Ullmann's algorithm to include the requirement that potentially- corresponding nodes be of the same atomic species, as required by the chemical structure application.
 Additionally, the number of initial potential matches is reduced by further examination of each atom's local bonding neighborhood.
 Bonds across the unit cell boundaries of periodic materials are handled innately by the graph representation of structures in `Xtals`.

-## Searching with `MOFun`
+## Searching with `PoreMatMod`

 With a parent crystal and search moiety loaded, execute a search: